costis94/bookcut/README.md

 ﻿# BookCut

-Hello there.
 BookCut is a very simple python CLI app, that help the user to download **free ebooks** in epub format.